What do rabbits eat? Rabbits eat plants. They are herbivores. They don’t eat meat.

 For a pet rabbit, don't be afraid to give alfalfa, but don't free-feed it either, as the rabbit may gain excess weight if it is not very active.

-Rabbits have excellent calcium-excreting mechanisms, as evidenced by the opaque solids in their pee.
+Rabbits have excellent calcium-excreting mechanisms, as evidenced by the opaque solids in their urine.
 This is NORMAL, and not a problem.
 Alfalfa under normal circumstances poses no problems.

 In the wild, rabbits usually fall victim to predation by age 18 months, on average.
 Only pet rabbits get the (unnatural) chance to live to 10 years old.
 As your pet rabbit ages, your rabbit-savvy vet will be able to monitor your rabbit's kidney function, and advise you about the wisdom of feeding alfalfa.

 Important caveat: Feed only non-GMO alfalfa to avoid serious health challenges.

 Mature adult rabbits can be expected to eat a bit less than they did in their earlier prime.
 If you find the rabbit is leaving food behind, then don't feed it as much the next day.
 This suggestion presupposes the rabbit is otherwise active and healthy, of course.
 Always provide a handful of grass hay every day.
 Go easy on the treats, especially on fruits - a couple teaspoons per day at most.

 Old rabbits over 6 years old should be fed as mature adults as long as their weight stays constant.
 If your old rabbit starts losing weight, increase the amount of pellets a bit.

 What do Rabbits Eat -- If Overweight?